gravitational/teleport/docs/5.0/admin-guide.md

 The configuration for openssh is as follows:

-1. Add hosts to know hosts in Ansible node
+1. Add hosts to known hosts in Ansible node
     * From Teleport Auth Node:
         ```bash
         $ tsh auth export --type=host